 It doesn’t take long for Octavia to produce photographs of Frances’ extracurricular activities: with a student and various faculty members.
 Devastated, Mick tries to “do the right thing” and approach some of the people involved in the pictures.
 His first attempt takes him to the student, where a nasty fight erupts and solves nothing.

 Mick’s solution to his house problem is to bring everyone involved with his wife and himself to a dinner party at Octavia’s house.
-It’s a plan Octavia’s totally against because she has more vindictive ideas and the evidence to get Mick his house.
+It’s a plan Octavia’s totally against because she has more vindictive ideas and the evidence needed to get back Mick his house.
 But New Age Mick feels everything can be resolved.
 He takes great pains to ensure Octavia’s Amazon lawyer is present.
 And of course, nothing goes quite as planned, but to reveal more would be to ruin the experience of reading Choke.

-This is an excellent blend of the mystery and thriller novel with a huge amount of humor tossed in.
+This is an excellent blend of the mystery and thriller novel with a huge amount of body humor tossed in.
 I highly recommend this novel.